Love French Food

 • Brush the top with a little beaten egg and sprinkle a few almond flakes on the top.

-• Take out of the oven and leave to go cold.
+• Take it out of the oven and leave it to cool.

 • Dust the top with icing sugar.